 - if the property value has increased since its inception.

-Lenders will use a combination of you and your partner’s current age, the new property valuation, and the loan-to-value tables, to help them determine whether you can release any more funds.
+Lenders will use a combination of you and your partner’s recent age, the property valuation, and the loan-to-value tables, to help them determine whether you can release any more funds.
 If not, then you can always consider alternative equity release plans.

-A: No, you do not pay tax on equity release.
+A: No, you do not.

-Equity release enables you as an asset-rich homeowner to unlock wealth from your estate in a large, lump sum or smaller amounts over an extended period.
+Equity release allows you as an asset-rich owner to unlock wealth from your residence in a large, lump sum or lesser amounts over an extended period.
 While there are no levy implications, there are other issues which would need to be addressed, so it is imperative that you fully comprehend all the consequences before taking out this type of plan.

 Q: Can You Release Equity with a Mortgage?

 A: Yes, you can.